inko-lang/inko/docs/source/getting-started/modules.md

 ```

 This imports the module `std.stdio` and exposes it using the name `stdio`.
 You
-an also import specific symbols, such as types:
+can also import specific symbols, such as types:

 ```inko
 import std.stdio.STDOUT